 20A.4 If a player has placed a Push 22 Wager then this bet will win if the Dealer’s hand equals a total of 22, otherwise this bet will lose.

-20A.5 At the completion of the hand, the dealer shall pay the winning and collect the losing Push 22 Wagers in accordance with approved procedures.
+20A.5 At the completion of the hand, the Dealer shall pay the winning and collect the losing Push 22 Wagers in accordance with any Minimum Operating Standards.

 20A.6 Winning Push 22 Wagers shall be paid in accordance with either Pay Scale One or Pay Scale Two as follows: